If you enjoy drinking Red Bull, it’s natural that you might wonder about using Red Bull as a pre workout, instead of traditional supplements.

 Can You Consume Red Bull WHILE working out?

 If the gym you are in isn’t concerned about open beverage containers, sipping Red Bull during your workout will help you to have a more steady release of caffeine, rather than one large shot.
-This is particularly helpful if you are engaged in a workout longer than 60 minutes.

 About The Author